M365-Training/techtrends/README.md

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.

+## Remarks from the Author

+I installed Rancher Desktop by SUSE and used my own Kubernetes cluster (k3s) on Ubuntu.

 ## Run

 To run this application there are 2 steps required: